Josh Davey

-Joshua Henry Davey (born 3 August 1990) is a Scottish cricketer, who plays for Somerset County Cricket Club having previously played for Middlesex as well as representing his country in One Day Internationals (ODIs) and Twenty20 Internationals.
+Joshua Henry Davey (born 3 August 1990) is a Scottish cricketer, who plays for Leicestershire County Cricket Club having previously played for Middlesex and Somerset as well as representing his country in One Day Internationals (ODIs) and Twenty20 Internationals.
 He is a right-handed batsman and right-arm medium pace bowler.
 He was educated at South Lee Prep School and then Culford School, in Suffolk.

 County career

 In April 2010, Davey made his county debut for Middlesex against Northamptonshire in the Clydesdale Bank 40 competition.
 He made his first-class debut a month later against Oxford University Cricket Club, he scored two fifties in the match and shared an opening partnership of 192 with Sam Robson in the first innings.

 Davey joined Somerset in 2014, going on to spend 11 years at the club and making more than 150 appearances across all formats.

 In August 2025, it was announced that Davey had agreed a three-year contract to join Leicestershire from 1 November that year.